Stre4K/aprismaOS/README.md

 Welcome to **AprismaOS**, my grand project to build my own operating system, **Aprisma**!
 This project is a **work in progress** and subject to major changes.

 AprismaOS is primarily a **learning project** focused on OS kernel development and gaining experience with lower-level programming.
-It currently targets the **i386-elf/i686-elf** architecture (32-bit x86).
+It currently targets the **i386-elf/i686-elf** architecture (32-bit x86) but focus is on implementing **64-bit mode**.

 ---